Pharmaceutical Companies’ Responsibility to Sell Safe Drugs

 Pharmaceutical companies have brought new medications to the market in recent years that treat and sometimes cure diseases and conditions that many thought could never be managed.
 These companies spend millions of dollars every year on research and development, and in many cases those investments have led to benefits for people all over the world.

 However, big pharmaceutical companies also spend millions of dollars every year on other efforts, including sales efforts to medical practitioners, marketing efforts made directly to consumers and lobbying efforts made to members of Congress.
 While these companies are free to invest in any effort thats legal, they also all have a responsibility to sell safe, thoroughly tested products, and the reasons for this responsibility are detailed below.
+If you have been injured by a prescription drug you're taking contact one of our experienced personal injury attorneys today to find out your legal options.

 Cultural Norms and Pharmaceuticals